-DCYF is committed to providing accessible and culturally responsive pathways to enter and grow in early care and education roles.
+DCYF is committed to creating accessible and culturally responsive pathways for people to enter and grow in early care and education careers.

 Fair Start for Kids Act